 If you're taking one of our degrees with Creative Writing in the title, our tutor David Savill (a famous published novelist) recommends that you keep working on your writing, so you have a readymade store of work to draw on in your first year workshops.

-If you're taking a degree with Literature in the title, you should focus on the writing that makes you happy - there is space for a personal, focused project in the final year dissertation.
+If you're taking a degree with Literature in the title, you should focus on the reading and writing that makes you happy - there is space for a personal, focused project in the final year dissertation.

 If you're taking a degree with Language in the title, listen for the language all around you - whether that's children in your family learning their first words or different accents you encounter.
 Start noticing language in the world and note down anything you find interesting so your expert tutors can explain it.